Deutsch: Skizzieren / Español: Bocetado / Português: Esboço / Français: Croquis / Italiano: Schizzo

 Special Aspects of Digital Sketching

 In recent years, digital sketching tools like Procreate, Adobe Illustrator, and Clo3D have revolutionised the fashion industry.
 They allow designers to create precise and editable designs, integrate 3D visualisation, and streamline workflows.
-Digital sketching often incorporates advanced features like fabric simulation, colour matching, and layering, which enhance the creative and technical aspects of fashion design.
+Digital sketching often incorporates advanced features like fabric simulation, colour matching, and Layering, which enhance the creative and technical aspects of fashion design.

 Application Areas

-• Haute Couture: Sketching detailed, bespoke designs for custom, high-end garments.
+• Haute Couture: Sketching detailed, Bespoke designs for custom, high-end garments.

 • Ready-to-Wear: Creating conceptual designs for mass-produced fashion collections.